Exploring the natural world and living the best life

 Yes, Plato said this in not those specific words about 2400 years ago talking about one of the first republics on earth.
 Yes friends, it’s always been this way.
 Today’s news is really nothing new.
 Our American forefathers knew this, and the American constitutional federal republic is their attempt to get free capitalism right.
 Give the people complete freedom within the bounds of not hurting each other with a government designed to keep greed under control.
 Not an easy thing to do.
 Give a person a position of power and you increase the likelihood of greed getting the best of them.
 It’s just the way of the world.
 I guess I really don’t hate politics, per say.
 I just hate all the lying that many politicians depend on to get votes.
 Fact is, they won’t lie so much if fewer folks believed them.
 Well, like I said, it’s just the way of the world.

+Should be required reading as part of any good education.
+But not in the grade, middle, or even high school level, but in college or trade school.
+While the young readers will certainly enjoy his creative stories, they do not yet possess the wisdom and life experience to fully appreciate the nuances.
+London understands human nature, deeply.
+And animal nature, deeply.
+And all other nature from dirt to sky, deeply.
+In his writing, London paints a picture of the thought processes of characters, both animal and human, as the story evolves.
+These are the exact same internal dialogues we all have as humans and is probably true for the animals.
 He puts the reader inside the mind of humans and animals with vastly different perspectives on life.
 A better understanding of how other beings think can only expand the readers’ own perspectives and improve their living philosophies.
 The attentive reader is exposed to the minds of aboriginal peoples of the south pacific and the Baltic Sea northern lands, the captains and crew of schooners, the gold prospectors who came to the north countries, slaves and freedmen, the colonial businessmen, the privileged, and the adventurer.
 He takes you inside the mind of the dog, the wolf, and the whale to explore the animals’ view on life.
+Yes, London’s writing is dated, most stories occurring in the late 1800’s and early 1900’s.
+But people have not changed much.
+And those were times of great change – the industrial revolution and the height of colonialism.
+Much like today with political unrest, the Internet, AI, and such.
+Lots of parallels to learn from, I think.

 I’ve read everything Jack London has written that I could get my hands on.
 His perspective on life has opened my eyes wider to better enjoy our natural world.
 This includes a better understanding of the people I meet that love the land, oceans, and animal life that is all around us.
 I now believe there is a common bond between us all that a lot of folks never learn to appreciate.
 Most of us will never go on an exploration where death is highly probable.
 Stories of those who did make us grateful for the accessible wilderness areas we have today.